oracle/terraform-provider-oci/website/docs/r/network_load_balancer_network_load_balancer.html.markdown

 		* `name` - (Optional) A read-only field showing the IP address/IP OCID and port that uniquely identify this backend server in the backend set.
 Example: `10.0.0.3:8080`, or `ocid1.privateip..oc1.<var>&lt;unique_ID&gt;</var>:443` or `10.0.0.3:0`
 		* `port` - (Required) The communication port for the backend server.
 Example: `8080`
 		* `target_id` - (Optional) The IP OCID/Instance OCID associated with the backend server.
 Example: `ocid1.privateip..oc1.<var>&lt;unique_ID&gt;</var>`
 		* `weight` - (Optional) The network load balancing policy weight assigned to the server.
 Backend servers with a higher weight receive a larger proportion of incoming traffic.
 For example, a server weighted '3' receives three times the number of new connections as a server weighted '1'.
-For more information about load balancing policies, see [How Network Load Balancing Policies Work](https://docs.cloud.oracle.com/iaas/Content/Balance/Reference/lbpolicies.htm).
+For more information about network load balancing policies, see [Network Load Balancer Policies](https://docs.cloud.oracle.com/iaas/Content/NetworkLoadBalancer/introduction.htm#Policies).
 Example: `3`
 	* `health_checker` - (Required) The health check policy configuration.
-For more information, see [Editing Health Check Policies](https://docs.cloud.oracle.com/iaas/Content/Balance/Tasks/editinghealthcheck.htm).
+For more information, see [Editing Network Load Balancer Health Check Policies](https://docs.cloud.oracle.com/iaas/Content/NetworkLoadBalancer/HealthCheckPolicies/update-health-check-management.htm).
 		* `dns` - (Optional) DNS healthcheck configurations.
 			* `domain_name` - (Required) The absolute fully-qualified domain name to perform periodic DNS queries.
 If not provided, an extra dot will be added at the end of a domain name during the query.
 			* `query_class` - (Optional) The class the dns health check query to use; either IN or CH.
 Example: `IN`